 A quick overview

-7pace Timetracker is a professional full-feature time recording and management solution that seamlessly integrates with Azure DevOps Server and DevOps Services .
-Our extension allows software teams to manage their time directly within Azure DevOps without ever having to leave their environment, extending the capabilities of DevOps Server and DevOps Services beyond the management of work items (WORK), source control (CODE), continuous integration (BUILD), and quality assurance (TEST), to include TIME.
+7pace Timetracker is a professional full-feature time recording and management solution that seamlessly integrates with Azure DevOps Server (on-prem) and DevOps Services (cloud) .
+Our extension allows you to manage their time directly within Azure DevOps without ever having to leave your environment.
+It extends the management of work items (WORK), source control (CODE), continuous integration (BUILD), and quality assurance (TEST), to include TIME.

-It consists of two versions: 7pace Timetracker (cloud) and the locally-installed 7pace Timetracker (on-premise).
-It allows software teams in small to enterprise-sized companies plan, estimate, and record time directly in DevOps.7pace Timetracker (cloud) is seamlessly integrates with DevOps Services, while 7pace Timetracker (on-prem) is fully integrated with DevOps Server.
-Both versions consist of a web server interface that provides robust options to add, edit, import, export, approve, and manage the time of both individual team members and the whole team.
+7pace Timetracker allows software teams in small to enterprise-sized companies plan, estimate, and record time directly in DevOps.
+7pace Timetracker consists of a web server interface that provides robust options to add, edit, import, export, approve, and manage the time of both individual team members and the whole team.
 An optional downloadable Windows Client can be installed on your local system, allowing you to select a work item and then track time spent on that particular work item via a start/stop watch-style interface.

-In 7pace Timetracker, time tracking moved to the server and a Web Client became available from within the web access of DevOps, allowing you to start tracking right from any work item, without any additional action required.
+From 7pace Timetracker 4+, time tracking moved to the server and a Web Client became available from within the web access of DevOps, allowing you to start tracking right from any work item, without any additional action required.
 You can use multiple desktops, run the Windows Client everywhere or just open your browser; you'll see a synced time interface that you can control from wherever you are.

-7pace Timetracker has its own permission management, is fully customizable, and will work with even the most complex work item template (WIT).
+7pace Timetracker has its own permission and subscription management, is fully customizable, and will work with even the most complex work item template (WIT).

 Below, we'll highlight the various benefits of using 7pace Timetracker for both developers and managers.

-Designed with you, the developer, in mind, 7pace Timetracker exists within the same environment in which you work, allowing you to quickly and easily enter and track time directly on work items.
-No more complex or time-consuming external time-logging!
-This integration between work done and time tracked lets you know exactly how much time you are spending on your work items, leading to better estimation, and more efficient time management.
-The entire development team can see team members' individual pace, remaining time, and decreasing burndown.
+Designed with you, the developer, in mind, 7pace Timetracker exists within the same environment in which you work, allowing you to quickly and easily enter and track time directly on work items without the need for complex or time-consuming external time-logging.
+This integration between work done and time tracked lets you know exactly how much time you are spending on your work items, leading to better estimation and more efficient time management.
+You can see individual pace, remaining time, and decreasing burndown.

-The ease with which development team members can enter and track time on work items right within their own work environment with the integrated 7pace Timetracker tool results in exceptionally accurate, real-time data quality that is invaluable to you, the project manager.
+The ease with which devs can enter and track time on work items right within their own work environment with the integrated 7pace Timetracker tool results in exceptionally accurate, real-time data quality that is invaluable to you, as a manager.
 The high quality of instantaneous data closes the gap on uncertainty and error and results in 7pace Timetracker-driven burndown and built-in reporting functionality that is powerful and insightful.
-7pace Timetracker's integrated reports provide you with important details on the health of each software iteration or sprint, such as how much time the team has spent on each work item, which team members completed which task(s), the current burndown rate, and if things are progressing on-time and on-budget.
+7pace Timetracker's integrated reports provide you with important details on the health of each software iteration or sprint.
+You can see how much time the team spent on each work item, which team members completed which task(s), the current burndown rate, and if things are progressing on-time and on-budget.
 In addition to approving time for your team members on the "Approval" tab, you can also close or lock weeks for future time entry or editing.

-There are many options for you, as a manager, to transport data-driven knowledge to your team, fellow managers or customers.
-A custom budgets component can be connected to iterations, releases, features, work items, and to single-time recordings.
-The "Budgets" tab of Timetracker acts as a powerful analytic and reporting tool, provides you with a completely transparent, real-time view of where work efforts flow, and assists you in billing your clients.
-On the "Times Explorer" tab, you can preview records before assigning them to budgets; select, filter, and group columns to suit your needs, and add, edit, import and export (from Excel) individual or batch time records.
+There are many options for managers to transport data-driven knowledge to their team, fellow managers or customers.
+A custom budgets component can be connected to iterations, releases, features, work items, and to single worklogs.
+The "Budgets" page of Timetracker acts as a powerful analytic and reporting tool, provides you with a completely transparent, real-time view of where work efforts flow, and assists you in billing your clients.
+On the "Times Explorer" page, you can preview worklogs before assigning them to budgets; select, filter, and group columns to suit your needs, and add, edit, import and export (from Excel) individual or batch worklogs.
 The REST accessible Reporting API, based on OAuth and OData, supports analytics tools like PowerBI and permits integration with systems like Project Server.
 WYSIWYG and rich data export provides managers with Excel-based data for additional processing.

 For more information, please see the "Time Tracking" article within our user documentation.